Conventional memory: DOS driver software and TSRs

 Most standard programs written for DOS did not necessarily need 640 KB or more of memory.
 Instead, driver software and utilities referred to as terminate-and-stay-resident programs (TSRs) could be used in addition to the standard DOS software.
-These drivers and utilities typically permanently used some conventional memory, reducing the total available for standard DOS programs.
+These drivers and utilities typically used some conventional memory permanently, reducing the total available for standard DOS programs.

 Some very common DOS drivers and TSRs using conventional memory included: